AlexsLemonade/refinebio-examples/CONTRIBUTING.md

 ## Download the datasets

-For developing purposes, you can download all the datasets for examples by running this command in the Docker container:
+For development purposes, you can download all the datasets for the example notebooks by running this command in the Docker container:
 ```
 scripts/download-data.sh
 ```